 Healthy Banana Muffins (Vegan, Gluten-Free)

 These are the best healthy banana muffins!
-Vegan, gluten-free, made with oat flour, and naturally sweetened with coconut sugar—they're soft, fluffy, moist, and ready in 25 minutes!
+Vegan, gluten-free, made with oat flour, and naturally sweetened with coconut sugar.
+They're soft, fluffy, moist, and ready in 25 minutes!

 Ingredients